LooseRoPE: Content-aware Attention Manipulation for Semantic Harmonization: Introduction

 Recently, instruction-based editing models have become the leading approach in image editing~\cite{labs2025flux1kontextflowmatching, tan2025ominicontrol, brooks2023instructpix2pix}.
 These models are effective in maintaining the global layout and preserving the input image content while performing meaningful semantic changes guided by text instructions or image conditions.
 However, we find that they struggle to balance between these two objectives.
 When the instruction dominates, the model may \textit{suppress} the inserted object, allowing the generative prior to override its appearance.
 Conversely, when the conditioning on the input image is too strong, the model may \textit{neglect} to blend the inserted object, overemphasizing it at the expense of overall harmonization.
 These two failure modes are demonstrated in Figure~\ref{fig:failures_kontext}.

 In this work, we present a method that aims to balance the coherence of the generated image and the preservation of the pasted object, a task we refer to as semantic harmonization.
-We analyze the behavior of instruction-based editing models and observe that their attention maps inherently govern whether a given region should be copied from the input image or modified to achieve overall harmonization.
+Distinct from traditional photometric harmonization, which focuses on low-level color and illumination matching, our objective is to achieve high-level structural and contextual integration while faithfully maintaining object identity.
+To this end, we analyze the behavior of instruction-based editing models and observe that their attention maps inherently govern whether a given region should be copied from the input image or modified to achieve overall harmonization.
 Building on this insight, we introduce LooseRoPE, a saliency-guided modulation of rotational positional encoding (RoPE), which acts as a continuous controller of the attention field of view.
 We call our method LooseRoPE as it loosens the positional constraints of RoPE to smoothly steer the model’s focus between faithful preservation of the input image and coherent harmonization of the inserted object, providing control over this tradeoff.

 Our approach provides a flexible and intuitive framework for image editing, achieving seamless compositional results without textual descriptions or complex user input.
 As illustrated in Figure~\ref{fig:teaser}, our method can even be applied iteratively, performing a series of crop-and-paste operations while maintaining scene coherence.
 Across such single or multi-step scenarios, LooseRoPE produces harmonized, coherent results that preserve the original scene and maintain the identity of the pasted object.
-Both qualitative and quantitative evaluations confirm that controlling attention through positional encoding provides an effective framework for semantically harmonized image editing.
+While our approach prioritizes semantic and structural consistency over fine-grained lighting adjustments, our evaluations confirm that controlling attention through positional encoding provides an effective framework for semantically harmonized image editing.